 It’s not surprising that many people will skim an article instead of reading it word for word.
 And yet there is important content that might get missed.
-If you are going to be writing long form content, you will want to make the reading experience as pleasurable as possible for your reader, so they are less tempted to skim.
+If you are going to be writing long-form content, you will want to make the reading experience as pleasurable as possible for your reader, so they are less tempted to skim.
 This often means familiarizing yourself with the various typographical elements the Gutenberg editor offers to you.
 To make your text more readable (and, in most cases, scan-friendly) you will want to give your paragraphs some space to breathe.
-Using a separator block is an easy to signal a break in the text before introducing a new idea or topic.
+Using a separator block is easy to signal a break in the text before introducing a new idea or topic.
 Read on to learn how to use the separator block most effectively.

 How To Create a Separator Block